 - Organise resources carefully and make them accessible to the children;

 - Consider the way in which you group, display and label the resources to provide opportunities for incidental learning.

 However, the decisions we make must also reflect the expectations we have for our children by the end of the year and the Key Stage.
 What skills and knowledge do we want them to master and, therefore, what equipment and opportunities must we provide?
 This is key to ensuring in year progression and to creating an environment that supports all teaching and learning.
-Continuous provision in KS1 is not just an add-on, not just another thing to fit in alongside the curriculum: it is the curriculum
+Continuous provision Year 1 is not just an add-on, not just another thing to fit in alongside the curriculum: it is the curriculum.